-- Hybrid Cloud: Any environment that uses both public and private clouds.
-This option is great for global IT control of data, processes, and security simultaneously.
+- Hybrid Cloud: Any environment that uses both public and private clouds, or legacy systems with a cloud gateway.
+This option is great for global control of data, processes, and security.
 Hybrid cloud comes with minimal security risks, higher flexibility, and is policy-driven.

 5. Stay Compliant and Secure Data

 Without proper security, cloud transformations can come with the potential for large-scale failure and security breaches, together with a waterfall of consequences.

 But, with few preparations and proactive planning, you’ll quickly learn that a cloud-first setup is much safer than strictly on-premises solutions.
 More specifically, here are some things to consider about securing data and staying compliant: